PLAN8VR/blender-splat-exporter/README.md

 # blender-splat-exporter
-Blender addon (windows) that exports synthetic Gaussian Splat .ply from mesh geometry using Playcanvas' Splat-Transform.
+Blender addon (windows) that exports synthetic Gaussian Splat .ply from mesh geometry using either direct .ply write, or by using Playcanvas' Splat-Transform.
 Currently works with vertex colours.
 Addon also exports the .mjs file for future use/editing with Splat-Transform.